Thomas Yeh Sheng-nan: Biography

 Thomas Yeh Sheng-nan was born on 26 June 1941, in Kaohsiung, Taiwan, and was ordained priest on 27 March 1971, for the Diocese of Tainan.
 He holds a laurea degree in philosophy.

+Diplomatic career

-In 1972 he was admitted to the Pontifical Ecclesiastical Academy to study diplomacy.
+In 1972, he was admitted to the Pontifical Ecclesiastical Academy to study diplomacy.

 Yeh entered the diplomatic service of the Holy See on 8 March 1976, and served in the Pontifical diplomatic missions in Nicaragua, Sri Lanka, Zambia, Algeria, Iraq, Australia, Senegal and Great Britain.
 He was promoted to the counselor of nunciature on 8 March 1989.

-On 10 November 1998 he was elected Titular Archbishop of Leptis Magna, and at the same time named Apostolic Nuncio to Sri Lanka.
+On 10 November 1998, he was elected Titular Archbishop of Leptis Magna, and at the same time named Apostolic Nuncio to Sri Lanka.
 His episcopal consecration took place on 20 December 1998; Cardinal Edward Idris Cassidy was the principal consecrator, with archbishops Stanislaus Lo Kuang and Carlo Maria Viganò, as principal co-consecrators.

-On 22 April 2004 Yeh was named Apostolic Nuncio to Algeria and Tunisia.
+On 22 April 2004, Yeh was named Apostolic Nuncio to Algeria and Tunisia.
 He retired in 2015 and was succeeded in Algeria and Tunisia by Luciano Russo in 2016.